System Design Space

 Extensible types and indexes

-JSON/JSONB, arrays, ranges, user-defined types, and GiST, GIN, SP-GiST, BRIN indexes.
+Different data shapes get their own indexes: JSON/JSONB, arrays, ranges, and user-defined types, backed by GiST, GIN, SP-GiST, and BRIN.

 WAL-based replication